-Given that the main skill pursued in this block of the course is to acquire the capacity and ability to manage the laboratory instruments, the assessment will be based mainly on a systematic observation, both during the development of the practice sessions and the realization of the final test.
+In this case, since the main skill pursued in with the lab sessions is to acquire the capacity and ability to manage the laboratory instruments, the assessment will be based mainly on a systematic observation, both during the development of the practice sessions and the realization of the final test.

-Also, given that the laboratory methodology is based on the realization of a daily practice, it will be necessary, for the proper monitoring of the continuous assessment, the delivery of a memory after every practice.
+Also, given that the laboratory methodology is based on the realization of several practices at the assigned days, it will be necessary, for the proper monitoring of the continuous assessment, the delivery of a report or memory after every practice.